 The CCR rule requires that the site geometry changes be identified since the last annual inspection.
-Since this is the first annual inspection, the geometry changes will be addressed in the next inspection report.

 Currently the geometry of the ash landfill is such that there are two distinct fills areas.
 The first, located along the north east property line, is where fly ash disposal operation is occurring.
 The second area, located on the northwest portion of the ash landfill, is used for disposal/storage of bottom ash.
 An access road currently bisects the two areas.